aaliahcjoseph/aaliahcjoseph.github.io/index.md

   </p>

   <p style="font-size: 1.05em; line-height: 1.8;">
-    I tend to pull things apart, follow the questions, connect the unexpected pieces, and see where they lead.
+    I pull things apart, follow the questions, connect the unexpected pieces, and see where they lead.
   </p>

 </div>

 ---

-## A Few Things I've Been Building
+## Projects

 I like turning messy information into something people can actually use.

-### ✈️ WestJet Schedule Intelligence

-Turning complex airline schedule data into something understandable, interactive, and useful.
+From data analysis and automation to interactive tools and visualizations, my projects usually start with a problem, a question, or something that doesn't quite make sense yet.

 **[Explore Projects →](/projects/)**

 ---

-## Sometimes I Go Down Rabbit Holes
+## Side Quests

 Not everything needs to become a serious project.

 Some ideas start with *“I wonder if…”* and end with several hours of questionable decisions and surprisingly useful results.

+That's where the side quests live.

 **[Explore the Side Quests →](/side-quests/)**